 SBC becomes a Nonprofit

-SBC becomes a nonprofit when its programs spun off from its parent organization, the Metropolitan Educational Cooperative Service Unit (Metro ECSU), which serves Twin Cities schools in many capacities.
+SBC became a nonprofit when its programs spun off from its parent organization, the Metropolitan Educational Cooperative Service Unit (Metro ECSU), which serves Twin Cities schools in many capacities.
 Most SBC programs and activities were developed by SBC from initial concept to coordinated program execution.

 The Future City Competition Launches in Minnesota

 17 schools participated in the inaugural Minnesota Regional Future City Competition (FCC) at Saint Anthony High School.
 Since then, the MN FCC has been hosted by the University of St. Thomas, University of Minnesota, Dunwoody College of Technology, and currently, Dakota County Technical College.
 Over 300 6th-8th graders participate each year.
-2021 marks the first year FCC goes virtual at both the regional and national level.

 Middle Grades Knowledge Bowl